 Our gender approach LDN Fund engagement for gender equality Achieving gender equality is widely acknowledged as critical to the Sustainable Development Goals (SDGs), including SDG 15.3 which aims to combat desertification, restore degraded land and soil, including land affected by desertification, drought and floods, and strive to achieve a land degradationneutral world.
 Women play crucial roles in global, regional and local supply chains, in the farms and processing facilities that supply the world with goods and services.
 Although women contribute significantly to these sectors, they often remain invisible and receive little to no pay.
 Women contend with additional barriers such as discriminatory cultural practices and social norms, which restrict their access to opportunities, resources, and decision-making power.
 Gender gaps are also significant in access to productive resources such as land, inputs, markets, technology, education, and financial services.
 Although women make up around 60% of the labour force in agriculture, they only make up to 30% of cooperative memberships (even less in leadership positions).
 The LDN Fund addresses the agriculture and forestry sectors which are a significant source of employment for women working in rural areas.
 Recognising that gender equality and women's empowerment is essential to addressing land degradation, the Fund is committed to addressing these challenges by mainstreaming gender across the LDN projects and programs it supports, using a project-specific contextual analysis based on the needs and priorities of women and men.
 The LDN Fund's approach to gender aspects is aligned with the objectives and principles of the UNCCD's 2018 Gender Action Plan, which outlines the four priority areas to incorporate in LDN implementation.
 The gender approach also considers the UNCCD manual that provides guidance for mainstreaming gender in LDN projects and programs with the aim of addressing gender-related issues in the land-use sector.
 Our gender ambition has been further reinforced by the commitment from Global Affairs Canada in the Fund and the integration of specific gender equality objectives and milestones in the Fund's theory of change.
-In this context, in 2021, Mirova and IDH, the manager of the LDN Technical Assistance Facility issued a Request for Projects targeted at gender responsive projects.
+In this context, in 2021, Mirova and IDH, the manager of the LDN Technical Assistance Facility issued a Request for Proposals targeted at gender responsive projects.
 The Land Degradation Neutrality Fund is an example of how Canada is working with private finance to scale up investments in developing countries that improve the health and sustainability of vulnerable ecosystems and restore degraded lands.
 Through the Feminist International Assistance Policy, Canada supports investments that invite the full and equal participation of women and those most excluded from economic opportunities to ensure that growth works for everyone.
 We look forward to our continued work with LDN Fund as it pushes for deeper integration of gender equality into programming to combat land degradation and manage land sustainably."
-Hong-Won Yu, Director of Food Security, Global Issues and Development Branch, Global Affairs Canada 2X Challenge initiative

-The 2X Challenge was founded by the Development Finance Institutions (DFIs) from the G7 as a call to action to shift more capital towards investments that empower women in developing countries and enable them to access entrepreneurship and leadership opportunities, quality jobs, and products and services that enhance their economic participation.
+Hong-Won Yu, Director of Food Security, Global Issues and Development Branch, Global Affairs Canada 2X Challenge initiative The 2X Challenge was founded by the Development Finance Institutions (DFIs) from the G7 as a call to action to shift more capital towards investments that empower women in developing countries and enable them to access entrepreneurship and leadership opportunities, quality jobs, and products and services that enhance their economic participation.
 More information about the 2X Challenge can be found here.
-The 2X Criteria developed by the 2X Challenge provide a powerful framework for investors globally to identify gender-smart business opportunities along an entire value chain (see below).
-Three projects in the LDN Fund portfolio (Komaza, Cacao Oro and Burapha) are eligible for the 2X Challenge.
-Therefore, the LDN Fund qualifies for the 5th criterion (indirect) of the initiative.
 To qualify for the 2X Challenge an investment must already meet - or have an explicit commitment to meet - at least one of the following criteria: